logo

 Cape Fear Community College

-Based in Wilmington, North Carolina, Cape Fear Community College is the fifth-largest community college in the state.
-The college’s radiography program is limited to 18 students per academic class.
-Admitted students earn an Associate of Applied Science (AAS) in Radiography over the course of five semesters.
-The program is full-time, and students are expected to commit 40 hours a week to coursework and clinical experiences.
-Radiography students complete 75 credit hours including the following courses: Intro to Patient Care and Radiography, Radiographic Procedures, Radiographic Imaging, Radiographic Physics, Radiobiology Protection, Radiographic Quality Management, and Radiography Capstone.
-Students participate in clinical experiences with a selection of local medical affiliates such as Cape Fear Hospital, Delaney Radiology, New Hanover Regional Medical Center, Dosher Memorial Hospital, and Wilmington Health Associates.
+Based in Wilmington, North Carolina, Cape Fear Community College (CFCC) is the fifth-largest community college in the state.
+CFCC’s Associate of Applied Science (AAS) in Radiography program, which can be completed over the course of five semesters, is limited to approximately 18 students per academic class.
+The program is full-time, with students expected to commit 40 hours a week to coursework and clinical experiences.
+Clinical experiences take place at local medical affiliates.
+Radiography students complete 75 credit hours including the following courses: Intro to Patient Care and Radiography, Radiographic Physics, Radiobiology Protection, Radiographic Quality Management, and Radiography Capstone.
 The program boasts a high historical pass rate on the ARRT exam.
+Admission is offered based on a competitive ranking process that takes into account factors including the student’s GPA, performance in science courses including chemistry and physics, certification such as Certified Nursing Assistant (CNA) or Medical Assistant, and performance on professional skills exams.

 Carolinas College of Health Sciences

-Located in Charlotte, Carolinas College of Health Sciences offers a JRCERT-certified program in radiologic technology.
-After successful completion of the program, students earn an Associate of Applied Science (AAS) in Radiologic Technology.
-Graduates of the program also have a 100% first-time pass rate for the American Registry of Radiologic Technologists (ARRT) exam.
-The two-year program includes the following courses: Applied Radiography, Medical Terminology, Radiation Physics, Imaging, Radiation Protection, General Psychology, Contemporary Issues, and Essentials of Human Anatomy & Physiology.
-One of the advantages of the Carolinas College of Health Sciences program is that it focuses not only on basic radiography but also on more advanced imaging practices such as magnetic resonance imaging, computerized tomography, radiation therapy, and ultrasound.
+Carolinas College of Health Sciences (CCHS) offers a JRCERT-accredited Associate of Applied Science (AAS) in Radiologic Technology.
+Graduates of the program have a high historical pass rate on the American Registry of Radiologic Technologists (ARRT) exam.
+The two-year program includes the following courses: Applied Radiography, Radiation Physics, Radiation Protection, and Essentials of Human Anatomy & Physiology.
+One of the advantages of the CCHS program is that it includes advanced imaging practices such as magnetic resonance imaging (MRI), computerized tomography (CT), radiation therapy, and ultrasound.
 Through the clinical practicum component of the program, students receive more than 1,350 hours of clinical practice in medical settings.
+CCHS is embedded in the Atrium Health hospital network and many alumni of the AAS program accept positions with Atrium following graduation.

 Forsyth Technical Community College

-Located in Winston-Salem, Forsyth Technical Community College is a two-year public learning institution with a traditional student body of over 11,000 students and over 30,000 additional students enrolled in its continuing education programs.
-The Associate of Applied Science (AAS) in Radiography program at Forsyth Tech is a five-semester academic program that includes both classroom study and clinical rotational experiences.
-Required radiography courses include Radiography Intro & Patient Care, Radiographic Procedures, Anatomy & Physiology, Radiographic Imaging, Radiographic Physics, Radiobiology/Protection, Interpersonal Psychology, Image Analysis, and a radiography capstone in the final semester of study.
-The 73-credit hour program has limited enrollment and students are selected based on grades in related coursework and any additional work experience, especially clinical training.
+Located in Winston-Salem, Forsyth Technical Community College (Forsyth Tech) offers a five-semester Associate of Applied Science (AAS) in Radiography that includes classroom study and clinical experiences.
+Required courses include Radiography Intro & Patient Care, Radiographic Procedures, Anatomy & Physiology, Radiographic Physics, Radiobiology/Protection, and a radiography capstone in the final semester of study.
+The 73-credit hour program limits admissions to 30 students per cohort, with each cohort beginning the radiography track in the fall semester.
+Students are selected based on grades in related coursework and additional work experience, especially clinical training.

 University of North Carolina at Chapel Hill

-The University of North Carolina School of Medicine offers several options for academic study in radiology through its Department of Allied Health Sciences.
-For students interested in pursuing entry-level positions in radiography and radiologic technology, the school offers a 20-month Certificate in Radiography program.
-The program includes a clinical rotation component along with courses that cover the following topics: radiographic procedures, imaging equipment and analysis, radiation biology and protection, patient care, medical terminology, and medical ethics.
-Students who want to reach a more advanced level of radiologic education should consider enrolling in the Bachelor of Science in Medical Imaging program.
+The University of North Carolina (UNC) School of Medicine offers several options for academic study in radiology through its Department of Allied Health Sciences.
+For students interested in pursuing entry-level positions in radiography and radiologic technology, UNC offers a 20-month Certificate in Radiography program.
+The program includes a clinical rotation component along with courses that cover topics including radiographic procedures, imaging equipment and analysis, radiation biology and protection, patient care, medical terminology, and medical ethics.
+Students who want to reach a more advanced level of radiologic education can consider enrolling in the Bachelor of Science (BS) in Radiologic Science program.
 The program integrates liberal arts philosophies with professional education to create a curriculum that promotes critical thinking and intensive communication skills.
-Along with extensive clinical experiences, students take courses such as Pathophysiology, Radiographic Imaging, Integrated Principles of Radiologic Analysis, Radiologic Health Physics, Research in Radiologic Science, Professional Communications and Interactions, Leadership in Radiologic Science, and Issues in the Radiologic Practice Environment.
-The university also offers a Master of Science-Radiologic Assistant (RA) degree that combines online learning and clinical opportunities.
+To be considered for admission to the BS program, applicants must already have completed an accredited radiography program and have current registration as radiographers with the ARRT.
+UNC also offers a Master of Science (MS) Radiologic Assistant (RA) degree that combines online learning and clinical opportunities.
+Admission to the MS program is competitive.
+Requirements include a minimum 3.0 GPA and a minimum of one year of patient care experience as a certified radiographer.

 How to Become a Radiology Technologist in Texas